 Landlord Right of Entry:

-In non-emergency situations, before entering a premises, a landlord must give twenty-four (24) hour notice, while a forty-eight (48) hour notice is required before a tenant moves out.
+In non-emergency situations, before entering a premise, a landlord must give twenty-four (24) hour notice, while a forty-eight (48) hour notice is required before a tenant moves out.
 (Civ.
 Code § 1954(a))